MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/power-automate-connector.md

 ## Power Automate triggers

-You can use a variety of triggers that allow you to setup flows to automate daily work tasks, such as notifications or more advanced actions.
+You can use a variety of triggers that allow you to create flows to automate repetitive tasks, such as notifications or more advanced actions.

-- Trigger when a data source refresh fails
+- Trigger when a data source refresh fails.
-- Trigger when a data source refresh succeeds
+- Trigger when a data source refresh succeeds.
 - Trigger when a threshold is crossed on a segment.
-Note: the trigger is limited to the threshold being surpassed
+The trigger is limited to crossing above the threshold.
 - Trigger when a threshold is crossed on a business measure.
-Note: the trigger is limited to the threshold being surpassed
+The trigger is limited crossing above the threshold.

 [Configure your triggers in Power Automate](https://flow.microsoft.com/connectors/shared_customerinsights/dynamics-365-customer-insights-connector/).

 ## Power Automate actions
-Our Power Automate connector does provide different actions that can be used next to the available triggers.
+The Power Automate connector provides other actions than the available triggers.
 For more information, see the [Dynamics 365 Customer Insights Connector](https://docs.microsoft.com/connectors/customerinsights/).

 ## Create a Power Automate flow in Customer Insights